 These estimates are probably a little outdated because vaping has since become mainstream in UK.
 This suggests there are now most likely even more vapers out there than the NHS data suggests.

 My own vaping story…

 Before I started vaping in 2011, I was a lifelong smoker (since age 15) and had tried to give up smoking many, many times over the years (I’m now in my forties).
 Before 2011, I spent years switching back and forth from cigarettes to gum, from gum to patches, then would stop the patches only to find myself having the odd “cheeky cigarette”, at a party or with friends.
 A few weeks later, and I’d find I was buying packets of cigarettes and smoking regularly again just like before.

-Yes, as a vaper, I am still a slave to nicotine, though by choosing to take up vaping, my life has changed for the better.
+Yes, as a vaper, I’m still a slave to nicotine, though by choosing to take up vaping, my life has changed for the better.
 By not smoking cigarettes, I’m avoiding the tar and thousands of dangerous chemicals that are produced by burning tobacco.
-I now feel healthier than I did when I smoked, I can exercise without getting out of breath, my house and clothes no longer stink of stale smoke and my mind is clearer.
+I now feel healthier than I did when I smoked.
+I can exercise without getting out of breath.
+My house and clothes no longer stink of stale smoke, and my mind is clearer.